QuenWi/Java300Challanges/ReadMe.txt

     I have to create an own class (collection/container) for this tasks.
 [150 Reverse Double Linked List]
     This task is done by 148 Reverse Linked List.
+[155 Plus One Linked List]
+    I don't understand this task.